RyanMConstable/CSGO_Project/README.md

 ### Usability
-1) Can test use our discord bot!
+1) A discord bot that holds a database of information for users to parse.
 2) Website coming soon!